FernandoBasso/devhowto/docs/typescript/ted-neward-advanced-typescript/00-intro.md

 slides to the webpages, which makes it more appropriate to have lengthier code with extra explanations or annotations.

+## Some Interesting Comments From Ted Neward

+> TypeScript has so many interesting that are just not present in any other
+> language that I've seen in the traditional static, object-oriented space.

 ## Strict TypeScript Settings